One officer's proactive outreach "set him apart from everyone else," one protester says

 “Did this cop shoot a person?
 No. Did the cop next to him shoot a person?
 No. So we can’t just generalize them all as bad,” he said.
 “You can’t say every cop is bad.”

-But if he senses trouble brewing, Nwadike has a tried-and-true technique for getting people to simmer down.
+But when he does sense trouble brewing, Nwadike has a tried-and-true technique for getting people to simmer down.

 “I can usually see who the biggest or most dangerous-looking guy out there is, and I call him OG (original gangster),” he said.